mbogden/galaxyJSPAM/README.md

 ### Python package install
 This setup uses virtual environments to initialize and run the programs.
-The following commands will create a new virtual environment name "simr_env", and install needed python packages.
-NOTE: The name "simr_env" is arbitrary and you can name it however you please.
+The following commands will create a new virtual environment name "venv", and install needed python packages.
+NOTE: The name "venv" is arbitrary and you can name it however you please.

 ```
-python3 -m venv simr_env
+python3 -m venv venv
-source simr_env/bin/activate
+source venv/bin/activate
 python3 -m pip install -r requirements.txt
 ```